dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 637. Average of Levels in Binary Tree.md

 **Complexity Analysis**

 * Time complexity : $O(n)$.
 The whole tree is traversed atmost once.
-Here, nn refers to the number of nodes in the given binary tree.
+Here, $n$ refers to the number of nodes in the given binary tree.

 * Space complexity : $O(m)$.
 The size of $queue$ or $temp$ can grow upto atmost the maximum number of nodes at any level in the given binary tree.
-Here, mm refers to the maximum mumber of nodes at any level in the input tree.
+Here, $m$ refers to the maximum mumber of nodes at any level in the input tree.

 # Submissions
 ---